lindluni/actions-runner-manager/README.md

 [GET /v1/api/group-create]
 ```

 - Creates a new GitHub Actions Organization Runner Group with a slug matching the team slug submitted in the `team` parameter

+Headers and Input Parameters:
 ```text
 Headers:
 -----------